 58. Get off the beaten path.
 Don’t miss those must-see attractions, but the lesser known sights are many times just as good (and a lot less crowded!).

 59. Need some travel inspiration?
-Check out Trover to look at photos from destinations around the world.
+Check out our Travel Inspiration page to find exciting destinations from around the world.

 60. Dinner is served at 8 pm or later in many countries.